JenishPokhrelTechDemo/LaekningPharmacy/README.md

 1. Clone repository
 2. Configure Azure resources (Key Vault, Event Hubs, Managed identities, Storage Accounts, Azure SQL Database, etc.)
+3. Add Key Vault Url in appsettings.json of the ASP.NET Core Application(not recommended) and main.cpp of the C++ event hub consumer application(not recommended) or pass it as an environment variable for both.
-3. Add required API links and secrets to the Key Vault
+4. Add required API links and secrets to the Key Vault
-4. Either configure and adjust environment variables in Azure DevOps and run the pipeline or run the three modules manually
+5. Either configure and adjust environment variables in Azure DevOps and run the pipeline or run the three modules manually

 * * *